amoilanen/jsAspect/README.md

 `jsAspect.JOIN_POINT`: Contains all available join points.

 >Currently supported ***join points***:
-- `BEFORE`: Will be executed before the adviced method.
+- `BEFORE`: Will be executed before the advised method.
-- `AFTER_THROWING`: Will be executed after the adviced method thrown an error.
+- `AFTER_THROWING`: Will be executed after the advised method thrown an error.
-- `AFTER_RETURNING`: Will be executed after the adviced method returned a value.
+- `AFTER_RETURNING`: Will be executed after the advised method returned a value.
-- `AFTER`: Will be executed after the adviced method.
+- `AFTER`: Will be executed after the advised method.
-- `AROUND`: Will be executed instead of the adviced method, the original function and its arguments will be passed as arguments to the advice so that the original function can be executed inside the advice.
+- `AROUND`: Will be executed instead of the advised method, the original function and its arguments will be passed as arguments to the advice so that the original function can be executed inside the advice.

 `jsAspect.SCOPE`: Contains all available SCOPES.